johnstonskj/simple-oauth2/README.md

-In the same way as RFC6749, this implementation *"defines the use of bearer tokens over HTTP/1.1 [RFC2616](https://tools.ietf.org/html/2616) using Transport Layer Security (TLS) [RFC5246](https://tools.ietf.org/html/5246) to access protected resources."*.
-The package does however also provide example command-line tools for accessing common services.
+In the same way as RFC6749, this implementation *"defines the use of bearer tokens over HTTP/1.1 [RFC2616](https://tools.ietf.org/html/2616) using Transport Layer Security (TLS) [RFC5246](https://tools.ietf.org/html/5246) to access protected resources."* The package does however also provide example command-line tools for accessing common services.

-Racket already provides two packages with embedded OAuth implementations, 1) *[webapi[(https://pkgs.racket-lang.org/package/webapi)- Implementations of a few web APIs, including OAuth2, PicasaWeb, and Blogger* and 2) *[google](https://pkgs.racket-lang.org/package/google) - Google APIs (Drive, Plus, ...*.
+Racket already provides two packages with embedded OAuth implementations, 1) *[webapi](https://pkgs.racket-lang.org/package/webapi)- Implementations of a few web APIs, including OAuth2, PicasaWeb, and Blogger* and 2) *[google](https://pkgs.racket-lang.org/package/google) - Google APIs (Drive, Plus, ...*.
 The difference between these and simple-oauth2 is an intent to be an extensible framework that as well as providing clear implementations of the specific requests and the grant flows, also provides a credential store for client and token persistence.

 ## Modules